mk12/blog/posts/prisoner-dilemma.md

 # Cooperate or defect?

-This is a classic example studied in _game theory_.
+This is a classic example studied in <dfn>game theory</dfn>.
 The theory of games is all about competition, conflict, and cooperation between decision makers.
 Game theorists analyze mathematical models of such situations and consider the strategies that players may adopt.
 It has applications in psychology, economics, and biology, and it can also help us understand things we experience every day, as we'll see a bit later.

 Returning to the dilemma: what would you do?
-You can either _cooperate_ by remaining silent, or _defect_ by betraying the other prisoner.
+You can either <dfn>cooperate</dfn> by remaining silent, or <dfn>defect</dfn> by betraying the other prisoner.
 Should you cooperate, and hope he does too?
 If you both defect, the police cannot set you both free, but they can't completely ignore their promise either, so you would both get two years.
 There are four possible outcomes:

-1. _Reward:_ you both remain silent (one year in prison).
+1. <dfn>Reward:</dfn> you both remain silent (one year in prison).
-2. _Temptation:_ you betray the other prisoner (you're free).
+2. <dfn>Temptation:</dfn> you betray the other prisoner (you're free).
-3. _Sucker's payoff:_ the other prisoner betrays you (three years).
+3. <dfn>Sucker's payoff:</dfn> the other prisoner betrays you (three years).
-4. _Punishment:_ you both betray each other (two years).
+4. <dfn>Punishment:</dfn> you both betray each other (two years).

 The outcomes look the same to the other prisoner, except the temptation and sucker's payoff are swapped.
 It's more clear in a matrix format: